-All of the above hold trichologist to a very strict code of ethics and provide them with rigorous training which produces a not only logical trichologist but also one with a clear moral code to work from, by preventing misconduct and insuring not only the well-being of the patient but also to keep the profession of trichology in high esteem.
+All of the above hold trichologist to a very strict code of ethics and provide them with rigorous training.
+It produces a not only logical trichologist but also one with a clear moral code to work from.
+This preventing misconduct and insuring not only the well-being of the patient but also to keep the profession of trichology in high esteem.

 A good Trichologist WILL

 - Be fully trained by a recognized institution and have all of the revlovent insurance and safety covers

 - Spend time explaining the condition in as much detail as possible

 - Be clear and open about pricing